 - Allegro assai in A major and alla breve, rondo form: The finale of Mozart’s Piano Concerto No. 23 is a sonata-rondo.
 It is shaded by moves into other keys as is the opening movement (to C major from E minor and back during the secondary theme in this case, for instance), and with a central section whose opening in F-sharp minor is interrupted by a clarinet tune in D major, an intrusion that, according to Girdlestone, reminds one that instrumental music at the time was informed by opera buffa and its sudden changes of point of view as well as of scene.

-Menahem Pressler (born 16 December 1923) is a German-born Israeli-American pianist. e and his parents fled Nazi rule in 1939; going first to Palestine, and then emigrating to the US in 1940.
+Menahem Pressler (16 December 1923 – 6 May 2023) was a German-born Israeli-American pianist. e and his parents fled Nazi rule in 1939; going first to Palestine, and then emigrating to the US in 1940.
 The rest of his family was murdered by the Nazis.

 In the year 1946, the young Pressler won the Debussy International Piano Competition in San Francisco, studying thereafter in California.
 In 1955, he founded the world-famous “Beaux Arts Trio” and remained a member throughout its existence.